-The macho lady
+the macho lady

-[Note: I’ve been reading a German translation.]
+[note: I’ve been reading a German translation]

-The story: ADN is already over fifty years old when she embarks on a trip to Lhasa in the early 1920s.
-She takes a Tibetan monk along (whom she apparently adopted), and they start from the province Yunnan, making it to Lhasa and back.
+The story: in the early 1920s, Alexandra David-Néel, a French explorer and enthusiast in all things East Asian, is already over fifty years old when she embarks on a trip to Lhasa.
+She takes a Tibetan monk along (whom she has adopted), and they start from the province Yunnan, making it to Lhasa and back.

 Alexandra David-Néel parading the trophy